velizartodorov/VendingMachine/README.md

 ## How to start? 🤔

-1. Make sure you have [azul-13-sdk](https://www.azul.com/downloads/?package=jdk) installed for Kotlin.
+1. Make sure you have [azul-13-sdk](https://www.azul.com/downloads/?package=jdk)
+   installed for Kotlin.
 2. Go to `src/main/kotlin/Main.kt` and run the `main()` function.

 ## Implementation 🔧

+### Functionality ✨

-For now this basic implementation supports the following types of coffees:
+For now this basic implementation supports the following types of drinks:

 * Americano
 * Café Au Lait